MicrosoftDocs/win32/desktop-src/WmiSdk/commandlineeventconsumer.md

 128 (0x80)
 </dt> <dd>

 Indicates a process that performs high-priority, time critical tasks.
 The threads of a high-priority class process preempts the threads of normal-priority or idle-priority class processes.
-An example is the Task List, which must respond quickly when called by the user—regardless of the load on the system.
+An example is the Task List, which must respond quickly when called by the user regardless of the load on the system.
 Use extreme care when using the high-priority class, because a CPU-bound application with a high-priority class can use nearly all available cycles.

 </dd> <dt>